frace-engineering/alx-backend/README.md

-Readme file for backend projects.
+Readme file for alx-backend project